dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Mean value analysis (redirect from Mean value analysis algorithm) at each of the nodes and throughput of the system we use an iterative algorithm starting with a network with 0 customers.
 Write μi for the service rate
 12 KB (1,572 words) - 18:26, 18 February 2019

-HAL 9000 (redirect from Heuristically programmed algorithmic computer 9000) in the 1968 film 2001: A Space Odyssey, HAL (Heuristically programmed ALgorithmic computer) is a sentient computer (or artificial general intelligence)
-30 KB (3,777 words) - 14:45, 4 April 2019

 Matrix completion (redirect from Algorithms for matrix completion) matrix completion problem is in general NP-hard, but there are tractable algorithms that achieve exact reconstruction with high probability.
 In statistical